Preparing for Winter

 - Do not pass snow plows and sanding trucks.
 Truck drivers have limited visibility and you are likely to find the road in front of the truck worse than the road behind the truck.

 - Do not assume your vehicle can handle all conditions.
-Four-wheel and front-wheel drive vehicles also can encounter trouble on winter roads.
+Four-wheel and front-wheel drive vehicles can also encounter trouble on winter roads.